oneconvergence/bird-bench/README.md

 1. **API Connection Error**: If you receive a 404 or connection error, verify:
    - Your API key is correct
    - The model name is correctly specified
-   - The API base URL format is correct
+   - The API base URL format is correct for your provider
+   - Your model endpoint follows the OpenAI API format

 2. **Package Compatibility**: If you encounter package conflicts:
    ```bash